kusky3/latrina/README.md

 * read the content
 * copy the url
 * run `curl -s $URL | bash`
-* get fucking owned and learn to escape the urls
+* get owned and learn to escape the urls

 ## other copypaste nightmares
 #### setting string variables without quotes